-Sasso, Italy, detects solar neutrino via $\nu$ -e scattering in real time with a low energy threshold.
-The Borexino detector consists of 300 t of ultra-pure liquid scintillator, which achieved 0.19 MeV of energy threshold and 5% energy resolution at 1 MeV.
-Borexino reported the first real time detection of Be solar neutrinos [66].
-They also measured the fluxes of pep [67] and pp neutrino [68] for the first time.
-Together with B [69] neutrino measurement, Borexino provides important data to study the MSW effect.
-The KamLAND experiment also measured B [70] and Be [71] solar neutrinos.
-Figure 14.3 shows the survival probability of solar $\nu_e$ as a function of neutrino energy.
-The data points are from the Borexino results [72, 73] except the SNO+SK B data.
+In order to understand the SSM as well as to study the MSW effect for the solar neutrino, measurements of solar neutrinos other than 8B are important.
+The Borexino experiment at Gran Sasso detected solar neutrino via ν -e scattering in real-time with a low energy threshold.
+The Borexino detector consisted of 300 t of ultra-pure liquid scintillator, which achieved 0.19 MeV of energy threshold and 5% energy resolution at 1 MeV.
+Borexino reported the first real-time detection of 7Be solar neutrinos [65].
+They also measured the fluxes of pep [66], pp [67], and CNO [68] neutrino for the first time.
+Together with 8B [69] neutrino measurement, Borexino provides important data to study the MSW effect.
+The KamLAND experiment also measured solar neutrinos [70, 71].

+Figure 14.3 shows the survival probability of solar ν_e as a function of neutrino energy.
+The data points are from the Borexino results [72,73] and the SNO+SK 8B data.
 The theoretical curve shows the prediction of the MSW-LMA solution.
 All the data shown in this plot are consistent with the theoretically calculated curve.
 This indicates that these solar neutrino measurements are consistent with the MSW-LMA solution of the solar neutrino problem.

 The matter effects can also be relevant to the propagation of solar neutrinos through the Earth.
 Because solar neutrinos go through the Earth before interaction in the detector during the nighttime, a comparison of measured event rate between daytime and nighttime provides a clean and direct test of matter effects on neutrino oscillations.
-Super-Kamiokande reported the first indication of the day/night asymmetry in B solar neutrinos [74].
-The measured asymmetry, defined as the difference of the average day rate and average night rate divided by the average of those two rates, is $(-3.2 \pm 1.1 \pm 0.5)\%$ , corresponding to a statistical significance of $2.7\sigma$ .
-The measured value of the asymmetry is consistent with the LMA solution.
+Super-Kamiokande reported the indication of the day/night asymmetry in 8B solar neutrinos [54].
+The measured asymmetry, defined as the difference of the average day rate and average night rate divided by the average of those two rates,